sosolimited/Cpp-Handbook/Cpp-Tour.md

 ### Stack Objects

 Objects that live on the stack are declared simply by type and name.
 They live for as long as the scope in which they are declared.
-That could be the body of a function, the lifetime of the parent class instance, or the block of a for-loop.
+That scope could be the body of a function, the lifetime of the parent class instance, or the block of a for-loop.

 Stack allocation is the preferred way to store your variables as it is simple and does the right thing.
 It looks like the following: